-This text was originally written in 2012.
+This text was originally written in 2012, but only published in 2024.
 By 2024, there have been many changes, including that smartphone hardware is on a completely different level, that the many specific comments on user interfaces need no longer apply, and that the degree of e.g. manufacturer customization makes it harder to make general statements.

 Nevertheless, there are many lessons that can be drawn, as it matters more what approaches work well or poorly in general than how Android looked in the days of yore.
 Moreover, chances are that the more general problems still apply, including the poor attitude of e.g. Google.
 It is certainly still true that life is made unnecessarily hard for users.